Current Status: Long-Term Dismissal Activated

 As of March 12, we have made the decision, in conjunction with the Diocese of Oakland Department of Schools, to voluntarily activate our long-term dismissal plan.
 We reached this decision out of an abundance of caution, and in adherence with directives from local health agenices.
 On Monday, March 16, Alameda County announced a "shelter in place" order in an effort to mitigate community transmission of COVID-19.
 As a result, the SJND campus is closed to all parties at this time.
 To date, no members of the SJND community have tested positive for COVID-19.

 Distance learning, following the Altered School Schedule below, will officially take effect on Wednesday, March 18.
 SJND will continue distance learning through April 8 and then begin Easter break from April 9-17.
-Distance learning will resume on April 20 and continue through at least May 1.
-We are actively reviewing options and necessary decisions, and will keep you apprised of any further changes.
+Distance learning will resume on April 20 and continue through the remainder of the school year (May 28).

 Distance Learning Protocols and Expectations